Medical internships in Athens

 As an intern, you’ll work closely with experienced medical professionals, such as doctors, surgeons and nurses, to gain genuine understanding of healthcare in action.
 Internships are fantastic learning environments to gain experience from trained medical staff as they go about their daily duties, across various departments or specialist areas.

 Many medical professionals within Greece have studied and/or spent time working abroad (such as in the US or UK).
 Professionals have excellent English proficiency and interns are unlikely to experience language barriers with their supervisors or within medical teams.
+While there will be plenty of opportunities to learn with supervisors and colleagues in English, interns should expect some patient interaction to be in Greek and should be prepared to work through occasional language barriers.

 As these internships are educational in nature, interns should not expect to work “hands on” with patients.
 Your supervisor will always take your current level of experience and abilities into consideration, along with your areas of medical interest, when engaging with you to support and customize your internship experience.